© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Doldowlod Pillbox is a scheduled monument protected by Cadw under reference RD271.
 View the official record →

-Doldowlod Pillbox is a concrete defensive structure dating to the Second World War period, constructed as part of the wider fortification programme undertaken across Wales during 1940-1941.
+Doldowlod Pillbox is a reinforced concrete defensive structure dating from the Second World War, constructed as part of Britain's anti-invasion preparations during 1940-1941.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD271.

 Doldowlod Pillbox dates from the post medieval/modern period, and is classified as a pillbox.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Doldowlod Pillbox is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD271.